About Fremont Table Tennis Academy

-Shashin leads the group and private lessons at FTTA.
-He has the highest level of certification possible with USA Table Tennis, National Coach, and with the International Table Tennis Federation, Level 3 Coach.
-He has taught table-tennis at Stanford University for 8 years and his students are among the fastest improving and top performing players in the nation.
+Now as a coach, Shashin leads the group and private lessons at FTTA.
+He has the highest level of coaching certification possible with USA Table Tennis, National Coach, and with the International Table Tennis Federation, Level 3 Coach.
+He is also a sponsored coach of world leader Butterfly.
+He has also taught table-tennis at Stanford University for 8 years.
+His students are among the fastest improving and top performing players in the nation.

 Shashin is a graduate of Mission San Jose High School in Fremont and UC Berkeley and has lived in the Fremont area since age 6.

 Some interesting tidbits are that he has played with or learned from 10 World Champions.
 He has won games against a World #1, World #2, and a World #3.
 In 1997, he was a member of the US team at Stanford celebrating the 25th anniversary of historic Ping-Pong Diplomacy.
 This mainstream event restored diplomatic relations between the US and China in the early 1970s.
 His international experience has taken him to two World Tours, the 1999 Swedish Open and 2007 China Open.
 He beat 4-time Pan Am Games gold medalist Thiago Monteiro of Brazil at the Swedish Open.
-At the China Open, he narrowly lost to World top 100 Wu Chih-Chi of Chinese Taipei, a former doubles partner of World Doubles Champion Chuan Chih-Yuan.
+At the China Open, he narrowly lost to a former doubles partner of World Doubles Champion Chuan Chih-Yuan.

 SHASHIN SHODHAN WITH JAN-OVE WALDNER